kadryjh1724/kadryjh1724.github.io/_pages/about.md

 ---
-title: "About"
+title: "About me"
 permalink: /about/
 layout: single
 ---

-Sans bruh gang
+Jiho Son